 ALL international undergraduate and graduate students on F and J visas will be automatically enrolled in the Aetna Student Health Plan each semester, based on registration status, and billed by Student Financial Services.
 International students who already have adequate US health insurance can waive this coverage.
-The International Student Waiver Form can only be accessed within the first four weeks of the semester, you will be able to access the waiver form here.
-If you have any questions, please contact University Health Plans at 1-800-437-6448 or email@example.com.
+For any questions regarding Health Insurance contact Gallagher’s Customer Service: 844-333-1464 (make sure to have your UID number when you call).

 What vaccinations will I need?

 Immunizations must be submitted prior to your arrival on campus and must be in English.
-If the student does not have a medical record of these vaccines, students will be required to be immunized before starting classes.
+If the student does not have a medical record of these vaccines, students will be required to be immunized within 30 days from the start of classes.

 New York State law requires all students enrolled to supply the following immunization information:

 - 2 doses of Measles, Mumps and Rubella (MMR) vaccine at least 30 days apart from each other.